harendra-kumar/concise-haskell/errors-and-exceptions.rst

 |              | code.
 For example, `threadKill`.                             |
 +--------------+--------------------------------------------------------------+

-Synchronous exceptions are thrown at well-defined places in the code.
+Synchronous exceptions are thrown at well-defined places in the code and supposed to be caught in the outer parts of the code.
+We can expect exceptions from the inner code when are invoking it from the outer code.

-Asynchronous exception are beyond the control of the currently running code they can arrive at any time.
+Asynchronous exception are beyond the control of the currently running code they can arrive at any time whenever the external actors wish to throw them at you.

 Data
 ----